We live in a society where what

 child frequently argue or yell at one another and get into power struggles with

-.
+each other.
 Sometimes your child

 hits you or is physically rough with you.